jsamson23/Ayura/README.md

   <li>Piece Shadow: A shadow of the current piece will be cast onto the board where it will be placed if it is hard dropped.
   <li>Das and Arr: Holding a direction (left or right) for long enough will start to automatically move the piece in that direction at a speed dependent on the Arr value.
   <li>Hold: Implemented a hold system.
 If you hold, a piece is stored in the hold section and you are given a new piece.
 If the hold section already has a piece, your new piece is the piece in the hold section.
 If the hold section is empty, you are given the next piece in the queue.
+  <li>14 Piece Bag: Instead of random pieces being given in the queue.
+For every 14 pieces, there are two of each of the seven pieces in random order.
+After 14 pieces have been placed, the "piece bag" resets.
   <li>Proper piece coloring: Pieces have the proper color (Square is yellow, Line is cyan, etc.) and they retain their color after being placed.
   <li>Proper modern tetris movement: J-tucks, L-tucks, Z-spins, S-spins, T-spin minis and other possible tuck/rotation variations are now possible.
   <li>Grid on the board: The original version from López had no grid on the board.
 This is a simple grid feature.